Ned Bonskowski – Vistra

 Megan holds a B.S. in Chemical Engineering from Iowa State University.
 She resides in Allentown, Pennsylvania with her husband and two daughters.

-Michele Gregg is the Executive Director for the Texas Competitive Power Advocates (TCPA), a non-profit trade association that is dedicated to helping ensure a successful energy future for Texas by investing in and operating clean and diversified energy sources to ensure ample, reliable and affordable electricity for Texas consumers.
+Michele Gregg Richmond is the Executive Director for the Texas Competitive Power Advocates (TCPA), a non-profit trade association that is dedicated to helping ensure a successful energy future for Texas by investing in and operating clean and diversified energy sources to ensure ample, reliable and affordable electricity for Texas consumers.

 More on Michele

 Michele has over 20 years in the legislative arena.
 Her career includes nearly a decade as the Director of Legislative and Political Affairs for a statewide trade association as well as lobbying for a statewide education association.
 She specialized in tax and finance legislation and also directed the association’s political action committee, grassroots and election activities.
 Michele also lobbied on school finance and governance issues for several years.
-Ms. Gregg began her career in the Texas House of Representatives, serving four years as the Chief of Staff and Legislative Director for a Houston representative.
+Mrs. Richmond began her career in the Texas House of Representatives, serving four years as the Chief of Staff and Legislative Director for a Houston representative.